peter88213/nvhelp-de/source/world_view.rst

 Schauplatz/Gegenstand-Eigenschaften
 ===================================

-The Schauplatz/Gegenstand properties view opens in the right pane when you select a location or an Gegenstand in the tree.
+The Schauplatz/Gegenstand properties view öffnet sich im rechten Fenster when you select a location or an Gegenstand in the tree.